eduardocruz/mcp-php-sdk/README.md

 *Diagram created with [GitDiagram](https://gitdiagram.com/eduardocruz/mcp-php-sdk)*

-- Build MCP clients that can connect to any MCP server
+- **Build MCP clients** that can connect to any MCP server
-- Create MCP servers that expose resources, prompts, and tools
+- **Create MCP servers** that expose resources, prompts, and tools
-- Use standard transports like stdio
+- **Use standard transports** like stdio with proper message framing
-- Handle all MCP protocol messages and lifecycle events
+- **Handle all MCP protocol messages** and lifecycle events
+- **Robust error handling** with standardized JSON-RPC error responses
+- **Advanced resource management** with URI templates and dynamic content
+- **Complete prompts system** for reusable LLM interaction patterns
+- **Production-ready features** including error recovery, logging, and validation

 ## Installation